VxWolf/Real-ish-Weapon-Names/README.txt

 CHANGE LOG:

+v11
+-Eaton Mosconi 12G is now Eaton Sporting 12G
+-Added weapons from the Jiu Feng Smuggler Pack -Updated description for the 1888 Shotgun
+-Updated the 'igor' manufacturer as 'TKV'

 v10
 -Removed unnecessary punctuation from the heavy crossbow/medieval arbalest -Added name for the Compact Profile Sight and Compact Tactical Box Sight